rudzitisrihards/file-renamer/README.md

 ## Usage

-You can just grab the .exe file inside 'dist' folder and run that, if you don't want to deal with generating the executable yourself
+You can just grab the .exe file inside 'dist' folder and run that, if you don't want to deal with generating the executable yourself.

 ## License